kpentland/StochasticPararealAnalysis/README.md

 # Error bound analysis of the stochastic parareal algorithm

-This repository contains sample code for the pre-print by Pentland, Tamborrino, and Sullivan - "Error bound analysis of the stochastic parareal algorithm".
+This repository contains sample code for the pre-print by Pentland, Tamborrino, and Sullivan - "Error bound analysis of the stochastic parareal algorithm" (http://arxiv.org/abs/2211.05496).
 Using the MATLAB scripts in each folder, one should be able to re-create the numerical results from the paper.